webnovel

 Prologue 1

-Jon Snow, known as the illegitimate child of Eddard Stark, felt tired.
-He had endured mockery, deceit, and treachery.
-Both nobles and commoners alike ridiculed him for being a "bastard," a tarnish on Ned Stark's reputation.
-He had been deceived about his lineage and rightful inheritance, and his sworn brothers of the Night's Watch betrayed him when he attempted to do the right thing and safeguard the living from the clutches of the Nightking, who only sought to bolster his armies with fresh corpses.
+Jon Snow, known as the illegitimate bastard child of Eddard Stark, felt tired.
+He had endured much mockery, deceit, and treachery throughout his life.
+Both nobles and commoners alike ridiculed him for being a "bastard", a tarnish on Ned Stark's reputation.
+He had been deceived about his lineage and rightful inheritance by his uncle.
+And was betrayed by his sworn brothers of the Night's Watch when he attempted to do the right thing and make sure the Night king wouldn't have more dead bodies for his armies.
+But they killed him.

-Despite his best efforts, even his resurrection couldn't save them from losing to the Night King.
-They were completely caught off guard, armed only with fragile dragonglass that shattered easily.
-The absence of support from the Lannisters only made matters worse in the war against the dead.
-Even if they had joined forces, victory still seemed out of reach.
+Despite his best efforts, even after resurrecting, he still couldn't prevent them from losing to the Night King.
+They were completely caught off guard, armed only with fragile dragonglass that shattered quite easily.
+The lack of support from the Lannisters only made matters worse in the war against the dead.
+Though, even if they had joined forces, victory still seemed out of reach.

 They lost the battle of Winterfell.